-Revocation or Modification of Exemption
+Revocation of Exemption

-A ruling or determination letter recognizing exemption may be revoked or modified by:
+A ruling or determination letter recognizing exemption may be revoked by:

-- 1. A notice to the organization to which the ruling or determination letter originally was issued, - Enactment of legislation or ratification of a tax treaty, - 3.
-A decision of the United States Supreme Court, - 4.
-Issuance of temporary or final regulations, or - 5.
-Issuance of a revenue ruling, a revenue procedure, or other statement published in the Internal Revenue Bulletin or Cumula-tive Bulletin.
+- 1. A notice to the organization to which the ruling or determination letter originally was issued. - 2.
+Enactment of legislation or ratification of a tax treaty, - A decision of the United States Supreme Court. - 4.
+Issuance of temporary or final regulations, - Issuance of a revenue ruling, a revenue procedue, or other statement published in the Internal Revenue Bulletin or Cumulative Bulletin. - 6.
+Section 6033(j), for failure to file a required annual return or notice, for three consecutive years, automatically.